-In October 2021, I will enroll in a commercial driver's licensing school in Tucson, AZ to help me prepare for a commercial driver's license (CDL) with the state of Arizona in order to become a commercial motor vehicle operator.
-In other words, I am changing my primary career to a professional truck driver.
+In October 2021, I enrolled in a commercial driver's licensing school in Tucson, AZ to help me prepare for the commercial driver's license (CDL) test with the state of Arizona.
+This is so I could become a commercial motor vehicle operator.
+In other words, a professional truck driver.

 After high school, I enlisted in the United States Air Force and was trained as an aircraft mechanic.
 I worked exclusively on C-130 aircraft ensuring they were safe and ready to fly.
 For the better part of my ten year career, I worked with fellow mechanics, aircrew, and support personnel to ensure the aircraft was in top working condition.